vrona/FHE.Chess/docs/Chess_app/Chess_app.md

 <br>

-In AI mode, the flow as follows:
+In AI mode, the flow is as follows:
 ```base```, ```squares```, ```pieces```, ```move``` and ```board``` are initialized (and runs permanently) and are displayed via ```game```.

 The input_data (current chessboard) are retrieved from ```clone_chess```: